Wondering if it’s too late for marriage counseling?

 You can see a complete list of all qualified expenses on the IRS website.
 Page 13 is where it specifically lists Psychiatric Care, Psychoanalysis and Psychologists.

-How long is a marriage counseling session?
+How long does marriage counseling usually last?

 Most therapists would work with a couple for 1 hour.